About Us

 Improving mental health in the Scottish Borders through caring, creativity and collaboration

-At Birkhill House CIC has created a unique environment, a centre for creativity and well-being based in a sympathetically renovated Georgian stable block in the beautiful Scottish Borders countryside.
+At Birkhill House CIC has created a unique environment, a centre for creativity and wellbeing based in a sympathetically renovated Georgian stable block and new in the beautiful Scottish Borders countryside.
 Our interconnected workshops and outdoor areas provide inspirational spaces and room to breathe.

 At Birkhill House CIC has a holistic ethos incorporating the gardens, grounds, animals and people.
 Everything has a use and a purpose, from the composting that allows us to grow our own fruits, vegetables and animal feed, to the recycling and upcycling in our crafting activities.
 Our animals provide companionship and comfort, and their fleece and wool is used for yarn, weaving, creative projects and to support a yearly fleece residency for textile students.